HEIGE-PCloud/Notion-Hugo/README.md

 <img width="779" alt="image" src="https://user-images.githubusercontent.com/52968553/188318414-b45d159c-274a-47e6-9ff6-b01f4e05379c.png">
 </picture>

-Wait a minute or so for your site to be built (You can check the progress under the Actions tab).
-Then navigate to Settings -> Pages, your Hugo site should now be deployed to the GitHub Pages successfully.
-There is one final step to make your website work correctly.
+Wait a minute or so for your site to be built.
+You can check the progress under the Actions tab, the CD workflow is building and deploying your site.
+Then navigate to Settings -> Pages, your Hugo site should now be deployed to the GitHub Pages.

 <picture>
 <source media="(prefers-color-scheme: light)" width="1093" alt="image" srcset="https://user-images.githubusercontent.com/52968553/188319711-3fd3ae82-c214-4245-b57f-a15a909d29fa.png">